 ‘Saving Syria’s Children’ blocked by BBC Worldwide

-At the start of July 2014 BBC Worldwide began blocking You Tube copies of ‘Saving Syria’s Children’, including the copy I had been referencing in my correspondence from 30 January 2014 and the copy referenced by Australian peace campaigner Susan Dirgham in her letter of complaint to the BBC.
+At the start of July 2014 BBC Worldwide began blocking You Tube copies of ‘Saving Syria’s Children’, including the copy I had been referencing in my correspondence from 30 January 2014 and that referenced by Australian peace campaigner Susan Dirgham in her letter of complaint to the BBC.

 Dozens of other Panorama programmes posted by non-BBC entities remain on You Tube.

-The BBC iPlayer version is available in the UK only until 30 September 2014.
+The BBC iPlayer version is available in the UK only until 30 September 2014 (17 October with BSL).

 On 1 August 2014 BBC Worldwide provided this response to questions about the You Tube blockings.

 Who were the alleged victims in ‘Saving Syria’s Children’?